lmao420blazeit/MMA-UFC-Dataset/README.md

 The superficial peroneal nerve powers the muscles responsible for ankle rotation and the deep peroneal nerve powers the muscle responsible for dorsiflexion and toes.
 Damaging these nerves not only causes excruciating pain but nullifies the fighers stance, as he isn't able to properly stand his balance.

+## Leg Checks

+Leg checks are a defense mechanism to block and mitigate leg kicks.
+A good leg check is done with the upper part of the shin bone or knew, by oposing the strongest bone against the kickers weakest part such as the bottom tibia.
+The leg checks can be used for high kicks that target the femur or low kicks.

 # Mann-Kendall test